Avoid a Common Mistake When Providing Feedback1 minute read

-Viewing feedback as positive or negative triggers unproductive thinking, feelings & behaviors.
-This is an amateur's game.
+Viewing feedback as positive or negative triggers unproductive thinking, feelings, and behaviors.
+This is an amateur’s game.

-Example 2: When your teammate offers you feedback & you're in the habit of attaching a "positive" or "negative" label to it, chances are you're missing out on valuable information & potentially impacting the trust in that relationship.
+Example 2: When your teammate offers you feedback and you’re in the habit of attaching a “positive” or “negative” label to it, chances are you’re missing out on valuable information and potentially impacting the trust in that relationship.

 High Performing Mindset

-INSTEAD: Practice REMOVING the words "positive" & "negative" from your vocabulary.
+INSTEAD: Practice REMOVING the words “positive” and “negative” from your vocabulary.